 Budget performance – outcomes

-• The EU has significantly enhanced its operational capacity and footprint in recent years thanks to the key contributions to global peace and security of the 11 CSDP missions and operations within the framework of the EU’s integrated approach to external conflicts and crises.
+- The EU has significantly enhanced its operational capacity and footprint in recent years thanks to the key contributions to global peace and security of the 14 civilian CSDP missions and operations within the framework of the EU’s integrated approach to external conflicts and crises.
 This improves the security of the EU and its citizens.

-• In 2022, the Commission continued to support efforts to curb the proliferation of weapons of mass destruction and the illicit accumulation and trafficking of small arms, light weapons and other conventional weapons by implementing 31 non-proliferation and disarmament actions.
-It is too early to draw any conclusions when assessing the impact of the actions launched during the ongoing multiannual financial framework, as many are only in the early stages of implementation.
+- In 2023, the Commission continued to support efforts to curb the proliferation of weapons of mass destruction and the illicit accumulation and trafficking of small arms, light weapons and other conventional weapons by implementing 31 non-proliferation and disarmament actions.

-• In general terms, despite delays due to the COVID-19 pandemic, the actions launched during the previous multiannual financial framework perform well when measured against the indicators in the logical frameworks.
+- In general terms, despite delays due to the COVID-19 pandemic, the actions launched during the previous multiannual financial framework are performing well when measured against the indicators in the logical frameworks.

-• Being able to deliver with the CFSP budget will largely depend on the political will to generate savings, creating more budgetary space and thus the necessary flexibility to address new and upcoming emergencies and priorities.
+- Being able to deliver with the CFSP budget will largely depend on enhanced alignment between the political ambitions and the available resources, creating more budgetary space and thus the necessary flexibility to address new and upcoming emergencies and priorities.

 Sustainable development goals